jouni/j-elements/docs/pages/prototypes/popup.md

 title: Popup
 layout: page
 imports:
-  /src/components/HasPopup.js
+  /src/util/PopupMixin.js
+  /src/util/positionPopup.js
 eleventyNavigation:
   key: Popup
   parent: Prototypes
   order: 51
 ---

-A base class that can be used to create components that have a popup.
+A mixin class that can be used to create components that have a popup.
 A click event from within the main element shows the popup.
 Use `slot="trigger"` to mark a dedicated trigger element.

 The popup is placed below and aligned with the leading edge of the anchoring element (the first element inside the main element).
 Depending on the size of the popup and the available space around the anchoring element, the popup may also be placed above and aligned with the trailing edge of the anchoring element.

 <render-example></render-example>

 ```html
 <x-popup>
   <button slot="trigger">Open popup</button>